BhanuTejaGullapalli/BhanuTejaGullapalli.github.io/index.md

 Hi, I'm Bhanu Teja Gullapalli; thanks for visiting my website.
 I am a sixth-year Ph.D. student in the Halıcıoğlu Data Science Institute at the University of California San Diego advised by   [Tauhidur Rahman](http://www.tauhidurrahman.com/).

-In the past, I have worked as a research intern at [Samsung Digital Health Lab](https://www.sra.samsung.com/digital-health/).
+In the past, I have worked as a research intern at [Optum AI Labs](https://www.optumlabs.com/work/artificial-intelligence.html), [Samsung Digital Health Lab](https://www.sra.samsung.com/digital-health/).
 I joined the University of Massachusetts Amherst as a Master's student in 2017 and moved to MS/Ph.D. track in 2018.
 After spending four wonderful years there, I transferred to the University of California San Diego.
 I did my undergrad at the Indian Institute of Technology -Guwahati (IITG), where I completed my thesis under the supervision of [Samit Bhattacharya](http://www.iitg.ac.in/samit/) and [Benny George](https://www.iitg.ac.in/ben/).

-If you are interested in checking out my research, checkout the [Research]({{ site.url }}/research) tab.
+If you are interested in knowing about my research, checkout the [Research]({{ site.url }}/research) tab.

 [CV / Resume]({{ site.url }}/assets/cv.pdf), [Google Scholar](https://scholar.google.com/citations?user=Jfoac8IAAAAJ&hl=en)
 Email ID: [bgullapalli@ucsd.edu](mailto:bgullapalli@ucsd.edu)